huzeir2k/huzeir2k/README.md

 ### Who am I?

-I'm a graduate of **St. Clair College**, a post-secondary instutition located in Windsor, Ontario.
+I'm a graduate of St. Clair College, a post-secondary instutition located in Windsor, Ontario.
 I started coding around 2015 when I was introduced to Python in high school (yawn).
 Didn't get too serious, until I enrolled in the above-mentioned college in 2018 'till I flunked out, and went at it again in 2019 and graduated in 2024 because I'm not a quitter, and I wanted to prove that I have more than what it takes to be a programmer.
 I've also dabbled a bit in cyber-security.